Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 When calculating Measurement Uncertainty for a meter to be used for substitution, the following are typical error sources:

-Simulator Uncertainty includes the resolution of the meter, simulator calibration and the associated reference standard uncertainties, stability of the simulator, and the ratio uncertainty.
+Simulator Uncertainty includes the resolution of the meter, simulator calibration and the associated reference standard uncertainties, stability of the simulator, and ratio uncertainty.
 At Morehouse, we achieve about ± 0.00005 mV/V uncertainty on our high-end simulator using different cables for positive and negative output as the polarity switch introduces additional uncertainty.

 On the meter side, Non-linearity, Stability, Environmental, Ref Uncertainty from the Simulator, Additional Cable Uncertainties, Noise or Resolution, Repeatability, and Reproducibility.